Training a Model Module 03 10-12 min ▶ Narrated

 Proximal Policy Optimization

-PPO (Schulman et al. 2017) became the backbone of ChatGPT's alignment process (InstructGPT).
+PPO (Schulman et al. 2017) was the backbone of ChatGPT's original alignment process (InstructGPT) and defined the RLHF era of 2022–23.
 In the LLM setting, the "policy" is the LLM, "actions" are tokens, "states" are the generation so far, and the "reward" comes from the reward model at the end of each complete response.
+By 2026 the GRPO family plus verifiable rewards (RLVR) has replaced it as the default.

 Four models required during PPO training